 - Download an HTML-file with the verification code to the server;

-- Add a meta tag to the code;
+- Add google search tags to the code;

 - Confirm it via DNS entry;